 (b) where the total amount to be so used does not exceed $5 000 in a financial year.

-19. Management of investments
+19. Investments, control procedures for

 (1) A local government is to establish and document internal control procedures to be followed by employees to ensure control over investments.

 (2) The control procedures are to enable the identification of —